HOW TO GET THE MOST VALUE FROM THIS MARKETING KIT

 Excellent example of proactive and early back-to-school marketing from Gandy Ink.

 The Right Framework

-Your current framework for back-to-school selling?
+Your current framework for back-to-school marketing?
 It’s wrong.
 And not only is it wrong, but it’s limiting.
 We’ll explain: right now, if your back to school season hits the surface in June and lasts to the end of September, you’re allowing yourself — and it’s a tight allowance — about four months of selling steam.